WolfpackOfOne/structural-break/README.md

 ## Baseline Model

 The baseline model implements a simple approach to detecting structural breaks in time series data.
-See `notebooks/baseline.ipynb` for details.
+See `notebooks/baseline.ipynb` for details